 This week's challenge is all about setting up systems for collecting this information, and gathering some of it in easy to reach places that we can access quickly and easily on a regular basis to make our lives easier.

-Therefore, this week's challenge is really a list of discrete steps to take to get all these systems in place, and your contact information in the right places in and around your home.
+That means that this challenge is really a list of discrete steps to take to get all these systems in place, and your contact information in the right places in and around your home.

-Before you begin in earnest the additional steps in the Simple Address Book and Organized Contact Information Challenge, you've got to decide how you're going to organize and store all these bits of information you'll be gathering up.
+Before you begin in earnest the additional steps in this Challenge you've got to decide how you're going to organize and store all these bits of information you'll be gathering up.

 The three main choices include electronic, such as on a PDA or smart phone, or computer, on paper, or a hybrid method where you save some information one way, and some the other.